 - Wiki articles (new and existing)

-- Branded notifications: See Branded notifications for information about adding your organization's logo and primary color to the email notification generated by broadcasts.
+- Branded notifications: See Branded notifications for information about adding your organization's logo and primary color to broadcast email notifications.

 Who can do this?